ShreyasPatel031/openai-realtime-elkjs-tool/docs/DATA_MODEL.md

 ## 2. View State (Ephemeral Geometry)

-This is **NOT persisted to Firebase** (computed on load).
-It contains **ALL** position, size, and layout information.
-It is computed fresh when loading a diagram based on the current layout algorithm.
+This is **NOT persisted to Firebase**.
+It contains **ALL** position, size, and layout information, and is:
+- Cached locally (localStorage) to enable reload without recomputation
+- Computed on load when no local snapshot exists (or snapshot invalid)

 ### ViewState